Colorectal (Colon) Cancer

 Testing for MSI via polymerase chain reaction (PCR) or testing for mismatch repair (MMR) protein status via immunohistochemistry (IHC) is recommended in all patients with a history of CRC to evaluate for Lynch syndrome risk.
 Refer to the ARUP Consult Lynch Syndrome topic for more information.

 MSI testing is also useful for treatment planning in stage II disease.
-Both MSI and MMR testing are useful for prognosis and treatment selection in stage IV disease.
+Both MSI and MMR testing are useful for prognosis and to guide treatment selection in stage IV disease.

 Other Molecular Testing

 BRAF testing and extended RAS gene testing (KRAS and NRAS) are recommended in all patients with CRC who have been diagnosed with metastatic disease because BRAF, KRAS, and NRAS variants are associated with resistance to anti-epidermal growth factor receptor (anti-EGFR) therapy.
-Refer to the Colorectal Cancer - Predictive Testing for Anti-EGFR Therapy Test Fact Sheet for details.
 BRAF testing is also indicated in screening for Lynch syndrome because the presence of the BRAF V600E variant suggests that CRC is likely sporadic (ie, unrelated to Lynch syndrome).

 Testing for NTRK fusions, which are very rare, may be considered in metastatic MMR-deficient CRC tumors that are wild type for BRAF, KRAS, and NRAS.
 Tumors with NTRK fusions may be sensitive to NTRK inhibitors.